Gindaja Team

 Business Services Manager

-Avril was born and raised on the lands of the Gunggandji people of Yarrabah and has spent her entire career working with and for her people, predominantly in customer service, administration and in recent years senior management positions.
+Avril was born and raised on the lands of the Gunggandji people in Yarrabah, dedicating her entire career to serving her community.
+Her professional journey encompasses a diverse array of roles, primarily in customer service and administration, and more recently, in senior management positions.

 Kathy Desmond